(888) 815-0802Sign In

 Sales automation is another popular term for tech enthusiasts.
 Some aspects of sales though, are most likely not going to be automated, according to sales ops leaders.

 “There should be a really strong automated marketing function in any organization that is working through tens of thousands of leads.
-The education about your prospects and lead qualification needs to be a well-thought-out, and an automated process.
+The education about your prospects and lead qualification needs to be a well-thought-out and automated process.
 You can’t really automate a sale, so the sales representative role isn’t going anywhere anytime soon,” said Steve Wellman.

 Onboarding and setting up products could be automated, added Steve.
 “You can’t always do this, but constant outreach for added value or up-sells should be automated.
 Reports about how a business is doing, compared to benchmarks in the industry – these should also be automated,” he added.